flowlib-project/flowlib/flowlib/README.md

 # FlowLib #

-A python module and cli tool for deploying NiFi flows from a yaml definition
+A python module and cli tool for deploying NiFi flows from YAML

 #### Concepts ####